 We need system change to double tree cover as part of the fight against climate breakdown.
 But we also need communities to take practical action, including tree planting.

 See how Oxford Friends of the Earth got on during National Tree Week 2019.

 Trees play an incredible role in combating climate chaos by removing planet-wrecking emissions from the air around us.

 Despite their importance, just 13% of the UK’s total land area has tree cover (compared to an EU average of 35%).

-We believe one of the best solutions to protect our environment and achieve net zero emissions (removing as many emissions as we produce) is to double UK forest by 2045, but government targets currently fall well short.
+We believe one of the best solutions to protect our environment and achieve net zero emissions (removing as many emissions as we produce) is to double UK forest, but government targets currently fall well short.